NEXxUS-07/NEXXUS-WIFI-TOOLS/README.md

 A **terminal-based WiFi network intelligence & penetration testing toolkit** that monitors connected devices, captures traffic, intercepts credentials, maps destinations geographically, and provides offensive network capabilities — all in a beautiful, live-updating terminal UI with a hacker/cyberpunk aesthetic.

-> ⚠️ **Disclaimer:** This tool is for **educational and authorized security testing purposes only**.
-Only use on networks you own or have explicit permission to test.
-Unauthorized network interception is illegal.

 ---

 ## ✨ Features